neothXT/SwiftNet/README.md

 `pod 'CombineNetworking'`

-##### Note that in order to use CombineNetworking, your iOS Deployment Target has to be 13.0 or newer
+##### Note that in order to use CombineNetworking, your iOS Deployment Target has to be 13.0 or newer.
+If you code for macOS, your Deployment Target has to be 10.15 or newer.

+## Key functionalities
+- Sending requests easily using `Endpoint` models
+- SSL and Certificate pinning with just 2 lines of code
+- WebSocket connection support with `CNWebSocket`
+- Secure access token storage with KeyChain (thanks to KeychainAccess framework)
+- Access token storing strategy - configure `global`, `endpoint specific` (`default`) or `custom` strategy for all or just some endpoints
+- Automated refresh token/callback requests

 ## Usage